Colin-Whelan/Colin-Whelan.github.io/_posts/2022-10-03-organic-shapes.md

 ![](../../../../../../../assets/images/organicShape-basic.jpg)

-With a whole new group of shapes to choose from, there are plenty more designs possible with email.
+With a whole new group of shapes to choose from, there are plenty more email designs possible.

 ## Borders